How often may I apply for a grant?

 Yes.
 The Foundation awards two-year grants to projects that have a strong track record of success

-I submitted a proposal/LOI.
-When do I find out if my proposal was approved?
+I submitted an application/LOI.
+When do I find out if my application was approved?

 We ask that applicants allow 30 days for our staff to review and respond to your letter of inquiry.

-For applicants submitting full proposals, our staff will contact you immediately to acknowledge receipt and within three weeks of the proposal deadline to discuss the review.
-If your proposal is considered at the quarterly board meeting, we will contact you within two weeks with the outcome.
+For applicants submitting full applications, our staff will contact you immediately to acknowledge receipt and within three weeks of the application deadline to discuss the review.
+If your application is considered at the quarterly board meeting, we will contact you within two weeks with the outcome.

 If you do not receive a response or acknowledgement within this timeframe, please contact the Foundation.
-We may not have received your letter of inquiry or proposal.
+We may not have received your letter of inquiry or application.

-Do I have to submit a letter of inquiry before sending in a full proposal?
+Do I have to submit a letter of inquiry before sending in a full application?

 Does the Foundation fund organizations outside the city of Chicago?